 As previously, several of the cameras stopped working during filming (discussed further in next post).
 The footage below takes the complete recordings managed to be obtained from each camera, and alters their speeds so as to play within two minutes.
 Therefore the speed of each frame of the triptych is determined by the malfunctions of the cameras.

-In the footage, the bright strip along the base of the back wall is caused by the thick perspex floor covering.
+In the footage above, the bright strip along the base of the back wall is caused by the thick perspex floor covering.
 I tried to cover all of the edges of the perspex to minimise this, but the effect is still there.
 Additionally, the use of perspex, rather than sticky film, as the shiny floor covering created very strong and sharp reflections of the sunlight.
 I prefer the mottled effect of the light reflected from the sticky film.
 I will either ensure I use this, or will source a “found” material that has a similar effect.